top of page

 How LPBF works

-With the help of support structures, LPBF enables the realization of complex geometries that are not achievable through subtractive manufacturing methods.
-Furthermore, LPBF does not require any additional tooling and represents a cost-efficient manufacturing technology.
-Another great upside of Powder Bed technologies is the recyclability of unused powder.
+With the help of support structures, LPBF enables complex geometries that are not achievable through subtractive manufacturing methods.
+Furthermore, this additive manufacturing process requires no additional tooling, making it a cost-efficient manufacturing technology.
+Another advantage of powder bed technologies is the recyclability of unused powder.

-As the leading metal additive manufacturing technology, LPBF is used by a wide range of industries on the MakerVerse platform, from automotive to energy to startups and everyone in between.
+As the leading metal additive manufacturing technology, LPBF is used by many industries on the MakerVerse platform, including automotive, energy, and others.
 This technology is equally suitable for producing functional prototypes as engineered end-use parts.

 Looking for bigger parts?
 You're in the right place.

-While the standard size for LPBF parts is typically 500 mm in the longest dimension, we offer state-of-the-art LPBF printers capable of up to 650 mm.
+While the standard size for LPBF parts is typically 500 mm in the longest dimension, we offer state-of-the-art LPBF printers capable of up to 1.5 meters in the longest dimension.
 With these capabilities, you can explore all-new applications in prototyping, spare parts, and series production.

 Learn how to go far beyond the standard sizes typically available

-Gas turbine emssions probes made for Siemens Energy using LPBF, welding, and machining.
+Gas turbine emissions probes made for Siemens Energy using LPBF, welding, and machining.

 Quan Lac